 During the 2013 competition, a continuous problem with engine cooling prevented the snowmobile from operating reliably under high load.
 During testing for the 2014 Challenge, the CPC quick disconnects used in the cooling system were suspected to be inhibiting the cooling system's ability to adequately flow engine coolant.
 Extensive analysis was conducted in 2015 to rectify engine cooling problems due to flow restrictions.
-This work provided a basis for the 2016 UB CSC cooling system tests.
+This work provided a basis for the 2017 UB CSC cooling system tests.

-The 2016 UB CSC team developed a dynamic testing procedure to validate in service cooling functionality.
+The 2017 UB CSC team developed a dynamic testing procedure to validate in service cooling functionality.
 A test track was established to consistently allow the snowmobile at the indicated engine loading levels in figure 8.
 Using engine logging techniques that captured the average throttle position during a spirited riding session, it was determined that average throttle position was about 60% of full load.
-The test was designed to determine that, at 60% throttle during operation exerted on the engine, our system would be able to maintain the proper operating temperature of 82°C. The average coolant temperature during five-minute trial runs was captured via the SC ECU and shown in Figure 7.
+The test was designed to determine that, at 60% throttle during operation exerted on the engine, our system would be able to maintain the proper operating temperature of 82°C. The average coolant temperature during five-minute trial runs was captured via the SC ECU and shown in Figure 11.

-Figure 7: Heat Exchanger Cooling is Adequate during Operation which is indicative of projections that on average the snowmobile would be moving at a speed that would less efficiently cool the tunnel heat exchanger via conduction.
+Figure 11: Heat Exchanger Cooling is Adequate during Operation

+The cooling system operated as expected and our testing was deemed a success.
+The idling engine is characterized by 0% of maximum engine loading, at which point an average temperature of about 78 °C was maintained.
+Engine temperatures peaked at 40% of maximum engine loading, which is indicative of projections that on average the snowmobile would be moving at a speed that would less efficiently cool the tunnel heat exchanger via conduction.
 However, the peak temperature of 83.5 °C falls at 74% of the maximum allowable safe operation engine temperature of 113 °C. The tests performed validated the operational efficiency of the stock water pump coupled with an in-tunnel heat exchanger.